 SBT GRVL Race Day Athlete Guide

-- Each race distance will roll out in a mass start beginning on Yampa Street and it will be neutral for the first 2 miles.
-After the lead vehicle pulls off, game on!
+- Each race distance will roll out in a mass start beginning at 10th and Yampa Street.
+It will be police escorted and neutral for the first 1.6 miles until the right turn onto Elk River Road.
+Once you turn right, game on!

 - Aid Stations: We have 6 fully stocked Aid Stations with GU Energy, Coke, water, ice and all sorts of great things to get you through your day.
 Each Aid Station is approximately 25 miles apart (2 locations are used twice).
-Handups of bottles with water and drink mix are available to the first 100 riders through each Aid Station.
-Riders 101+ get to take a breather and fill their bottles and grab some food.
+All riders will need to stop to handle their nutrition needs throughout the race.

 Event Rules & Information